G. Robert Blakey: Education and family

 Blakey, an American Catholic of Irish descent, was born in Burlington, North Carolina.
 He graduated from the University of Notre Dame in 1957, earning a degree in philosophy with honors, and was elected to Phi Beta Kappa.
-He then attended Notre Dame Law School, where he was an associate editor of the Notre Dame Law Review and was awarded a J.D.
-1960.
+He then attended Notre Dame Law School, where he was an associate editor of the Notre Dame Law Review and was awarded a J.D. in 1960.

 In April 1958, during his first year of law school, Blakey married Elaine Menard, a graduate of St. Mary's College.
 The couple had 8 children, and remained married until her death in 2002.
 He is the father of John Robert Blakey, a United States District Judge of the United States District Court for the Northern District of Illinois, who was formerly chief of the Special Prosecutions Bureau for the Cook County State's Attorney and a special assistant attorney in the United States District Court for the Northern District of Illinois.

 RICO and other legislation

-Under the close supervision of Senator John Little McClellan, the Chairman of the Committee for which he worked, Blakey drafted the "RICO Act," Title IX of the Organized Crime Control Act of 1970, signed into law by Richard M. Nixon.
+Under the close supervision of Senator John Little McClellan, the Chairman of the committee for which he worked, Blakey drafted the "RICO Act," Title IX of the Organized Crime Control Act of 1970, signed into law by Richard M. Nixon.
 While in law school, Blakey edited a student note on the unsuccessful prosecution of attendees at the Apalachin Meeting, which first sparked his interest in organized crime; he also wrote a note that analyzed civil liberties in the union movement.
-In 1960, after law school, Blakey joined the United States Department of Justice under its Honor Program, and he became a Special Attorney in the Organized Crime and Racketeering Section of the Criminal Division of the Department.
-After Robert F. Kennedy became Attorney General, the Department began a major effort to bring criminal prosecutions against organized crime members, corrupt political figures, and faithless union officials.
+In 1960, after law school, Blakey joined the United States Department of Justice under its Honor Program, and he became a Special Attorney in the Organized Crime and Racketeering Section of the Criminal Division of the department.
+After Robert F. Kennedy became Attorney General, the department began a major effort to bring criminal prosecutions against organized crime members, corrupt political figures, and faithless union officials.
 The Section assigned Blakey to the effort.
 He remained at Justice until 1964, leaving the summer after the November 1963 assassination of John F. Kennedy.

 Subsequently, numerous states passed racketeering legislation with Blakey's assistance modeled on the federal statute.
 In addition, under the close supervision of McClellan, Blakey also drafted Title III on wiretapping of the Omnibus Crime Control and Safe Streets Act of 1968.
 Numerous states, too, have wiretapping legislation modeled on the federal statute, and Blakey aided in those efforts.
 It is suspected, especially among those in the Italian American community, that Blakey intentionally arrived at the acronym RICO as a left-handed slight at the Italian American ethnicity, since the 'mafia' was a principal target of the law.
 "Rico" is a well known nickname for "Enrico," the Italian version for Henry and a popular name among Italian American immigrants.
-Additionally, "Rico" was the name of an Italian American mobster in the 1930 gangster movie "Little Caesar," from which Blakey may have derived the name.
+Additionally, "Rico" was the name of an Italian American mobster in the 1930 gangster movie Little Caesar, from which Blakey may have derived the name.